sanyam991/CNN-based-Image-Classification/README.md

 ## 📌 Project Overview

 This project demonstrates image classification using a CNN.
-The model is trained to classify images from the [Dataset Name] into multiple categories.
+The model is trained to classify images from the Cat and Dog into multiple categories.

 ## 📂 Dataset